droach282/droach282/README.md

-Greetings, earthling.
-I'm droach282.
-I come in peace.

-Well, I come in good-natured evil.
-You know, the kind that's less bent on violent overthrow and more on mismatching socks just to irritate you?
-That kind of evil. 😈
+Greetings!

 I've spent the bulk of my career as a .NET developer.
-I'm currently employed at Applied Systems as a Sr. Software Engineer.
+Though currently between roles, I'm working on personal projects for Grouchy Hedgehog, LLC, of which I am sole proprietor.
+If you like what you see here, you can learn more about me at [my LinkedIn profile](https://www.linkedin.com/in/dan-roach-437b415/)

 Current tech interests include Arduino, electronics, 3D printing, robotics, and homelabbing.
 Not-so-nerdy hobbies include reading and following sports.